ajiang0529/AIVA/README.md

-# AIVA - AI Virtual Assistant
+# HWVA - Homework Virtual Assistant

 ## Project Overview
-AIVA (Artificially Intelligent Virtual Assistant) is a lightweight chatbot application that leverages OpenAI's GPT models to provide intelligent responses based on user-provided training documents.
+HWVA (Homework Virtual Assistant) is a lightweight chatbot application that leverages OpenAI's GPT models to provide intelligent responses based on user-provided training documents.
 It uses a vector index to search and respond with context-aware answers.
 The interface is built using Gradio for ease of use.

 ## Features
 - Document-based knowledge retrieval